findify/findify-js/CONTRIBUTING.md

 # General instructions

+### Setting Up a Local Copy

+1. Clone the repo with `git clone https://github.com/findify/findify-js`
+2. Run `cp packages/sdk/env.example packages/sdk/.env` (required) and change the environment variables there (optional)
+3. Run `npm install` in the root `findify-js` folder.

+Once it is done, you can start working on the project.

 ### TDD

 First, run `npm run build:tdd`, it will watch and rebuild packages for test env.
-Wait until its finished and then run `npm t` that will watch and run tests.
+Wait until its finished and then run `npm t` in parallel that will watch and run tests.

 ## Workflow

 - Create a topic branch from where you want to base your work.
-This is usually master.
+This is usually `develop`.
 - Make commits of logical units.
 - Write good commit messages (see below).
 - Push your changes to a topic branch in your fork of the repository.